 Once your CCS claim has been finalised, confirmed and processed, you'll be provided with a notice of assessment that details the final outcome of your claim and how much you're entitled to receive.

-There’s nothing more to it.
-Simply follow the regular CCS claims application process, report the number of hours you were working at your job just before you went on maternity leave and submit your claim to enjoy reduced childcare fees.
+There's nothing more to it.
+Simply follow the regular CCS claims application process, and report the number of hours you were working at your job just before you went on maternity leave and eligible parents can submit their claim to enjoy reduced childcare fees.

 If you're looking for more information on the CCS or you want to estimate how much you could be eligible to receive, Care for Kids is full of resources to help you on your childcare journey.
 We can even help you find local childcare to suit your little one.